-Bitwarden Send is a secure and ephemeral way to transmit text or files.
+Bitwarden Send is a secure and ephemeral way to transmit text or files up to 500 MB (or 100 MB on mobile).
 Every Send is given a randomly generated and secure link, which can be shared with anyone (including those who do not have Bitwarden accounts) via text, email, or whatever communication channel you prefer.

 Every Send is: